AnselChang/Tetrisfish2/README.md

 `npm start` - Run full application in production mode.

 `git push heroku main` - Deploy build in main branch to heroku.
 Only Ansel has permissions for this.

+Once you've `npm run build` and `npm start`, you should be able to run the tetrisfish client on any browser with `localhost:3000`.

+Then, you are free to make changes on your local copy and create pull requests.
+However, I strongly recommend discussing potential changes on the discord server first, so we can be on the same page.